Open-S2/open-vector-tile/README.md

 Since another spec is being built at the same time, you may think this is a waste of time or creating an unnecessary conflict of interest.
 [So I wrote my thoughts on this topic and why this spec is being created](/motivation.md).

 ## Read The Spec

+The first iteration is up.
+It needs to be revised for more clarity, but includes all the concepts:

 [open-vector-tile-spec](/vector-tile-spec/1.0.0/README.md)